arung-northwestern/pacmof/README.rst

 .. _pip: https://pypi.org/project/pip/
 .. _PyPI: https://pypi.org/

-..    conda install -c conda-forge pyisop

-..
-Tip: Use "--override-channel" option for faster environment resolution.

-As of now, please clone it from this page:
+For the latest version, please clone it from this repo (*recommended*):

 .. code-block:: bash